AbriCS/AbriCS/README.md

 ## About Me
 An Agile, Full-Stack Software Engineer with extensive experience in commercial, healthcare and education industries.

-👩‍💻  Currently developing my expertise in AWS.
+👩‍💻  Currently growing my expertise in AWS.

 🧠  Working with Github, VScode, HTML, CSS, Javascript, Node, Docker, mySql and React.